alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 to minimize the network traffic generated as a result of thin app-related discovery of an AllJoyn router.

-The AllJoyn router supports only untrusted relationships with the AJTCL, in which it allows a connection from any AJTCL via SASL anonymous authentication.

 The AllJoyn router limits the number of simultaneous connections with thin applications in the AllJoyn network.
-This limit is configurable as 'number of untrusted connections' via the router config file.
-The AllJoyn router stops advertising all BusNode names when the 'number of untrusted connections' limit is reached.
-It starts advertising BusNode names again when the current number of thin app connections goes below the 'number of untrusted connections' limit.
+This limit is configurable as '`max_remote_clients_tcp`' via the router config file.
+The AllJoyn router stops advertising all BusNode names when the '`max_remote_clients_tcp`' limit is reached and resumes when the current number of thin app connections drop down below the limit.

 The connection process between the AJTCL and the AllJoyn router is split into the following phases: